AdrienSuro/top-where-is-waldo/README.md

 ## Context

-This project is an exercise, that is part of the Odin Project's Fullstack JS Path.
+This project is an exercise that is part of the Odin Project's Fullstack JS Path.

-## Technologies
+## Technologies used

-_- React for the UX/UI
+- React for the UX/UI
-_- Firebase for data hosting
+- Firebase for data hosting

 These are the different steps of the assignement :